melowntech/vts-browser-unity-plugin/README.md

   - This allows you to customize the rendering process
   - Provided shaders:
     - Unlit
-    - Unlit with shadows
+    - Unlit with received shadows
+    - Surface shader
-    - Optionally with custom atmosphere that works with whole-planet views and transitions to street-level views
+    - All shaders with optional custom atmosphere that works with whole-planet views
 - Supports multiple cameras
-- Support for physical collision
+- Support for physical collisions
+- Real-world coordinate transformations
+- Shifting origin

 ## Documentation